Introduction

 Figure 1 Profiles of drop interface in the Reverse Single Vortex (RSV) problem at t/T=1 after one rotation.
 Black line: Analytical Solution; Red line: 64*64; Blue line: 128*128; Green line: 256*256

-(a) Density profile at t/T=2.42 using Level Set (LS) method. (b) Density profile at t/T=2.42 using IAMReX convective scheme.
+(a) Density profile at t/T=2.42 using Level Set (LS) method with sharp interface. (b) Density profile at t/T=2.42 using IAMReX convective method with diffuse interface.

 Figure 2 Density profile: a.
-Density profile at t/T=2.42 using LS method. b.
-Density profile at t/T=2.42 using IAMReX convective scheme.
+Density profile at t/T=2.42 using Level Set (LS) method with sharp interface. b.
+Density profile at t/T=2.42 using IAMReX convective method with diffuse interface.
+One can see that the former is more accurate than the latter to capture the details of the interface.

 Comparison of the tip locations of the falling fluid and the rising fluid.